zhangjiangen11/GodotSteam-Server/README.md

-# GodotSteam Server for Godot Engine 4.x
+# GodotSteam Server for Godot Engine 4.x | Community Edition
 An ecosystem of tools for [Godot Engine](https://godotengine.org) and [Valve's Steam](https://store.steampowered.com).
 For the Windows, Linux, and Mac platforms.

 Additional Flavors